lycheng/spring-boot-todo-applicaiton/README.md

 * Use the “plural” name to denote the collection resource archetype, `todo` to `todos`
 * add Makefile for package build
+* Spring boot version updated to 2.6.6
+* ControllerAdvice for custom exception handling

 References: